slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

   other career paths.
 I will regularly discuss with students about how to facilitate their career growth.
 - I will follow a code of conduct which includes an anti-harassment policy.
 I share the policy with lab members and ask that they follow it as well.
+As per the policy, if you meet with me, you can expect me to conduct myself professionally in our interactions both within the lab and outside of it.
 - Students should feel welcomed to challenge me.
 If a lab policy is not working, or if my research suggestion does not make sense, say so.